kineticsystem/stepit/README.md

 We developed code for the Teensy microcontroller using Visual Studio Code because it provides very good tools to format and validate the code.
 To achieve this goal, we must install [PlatformIO](https://platformio.org) extension which supports different microcontrollers including Arduino.
 Installing Arduino IDE is not required.

+If PlatformIO cannot find the Python interpreter, install the following:

+`sudo apt install python3-venv`

 ## StepIt computer installation

 Open a terminal and run the following command to source the ROS 2 Humble installation.